 The Participant Incentive Experience (PIE)

-After paying 180,000+ research participants all over the world on behalf of thousands of researchers and operations teams, thought we’d share some lessons learned to help you treat your participants right.
+After paying 400,000+ research participants all over the world on behalf of thousands of researchers and research ops teams, thought we’d share some lessons learned to help you treat your participants right.

 A researcher’s job entails a thousand things besides considering the post-session experience of participants.
 Even if a research operations team has the luxury of paying high incentives, they’re usually paid with the most readily available methods to the organization.
 But with the exploding industry of virtual rewards, gift cards, virtual currencies, and AMAZON IN SO MANY COUNTRIES, there are more options than ever if you’re ready to ditch the stack of plastic cards in that one desk drawer.
 Some of these new payment methods are awesome, and some could use a little help.
 We’ve tried them all, so let’s dive in.